How and When to Apply Equine Poultice: Tutorial

 2. Fill the frog as much as possible with poultice packing.
 Try to keep the hoof flat by either resting it on your bent leg or by requesting the help of another person.

 3. Cover the hoof in sheet cotton or wrap it with a diaper.
-A diaper can cover the entire foot and its fasteners do well to keep it in place.
+A diaper can cover the entire foot and its fasteners do well to keep it in place

 5. Use duct tape to keep the materials in place and protect the foot from contamination.
 It is possible to wrap the tape around the hoof using individual strips.
 Another option is to create a large patchwork of tape strips before beginning the poultice process and keeping it nearby.
 Place the tape collection beneath the foot before enclosing the remainder of the tape around the upper hoof.

-6. Cut excess material off the upper portion of tape to prevent it from touching the skin or coming undone.
+6. Cut excess material off the upper portion of the tape to prevent it from touching the skin or coming undone.

 7. Do not leave packing in for more than 24 hours.